 Chances are, if you are approaching your 50s, you might have a parent in their 70s who may be at risk of requiring eventual long-term care.
 If you are like most people, you’d probably delay any thoughts about imagining them needing long-term care sometime in the future.
 That is, until one day, like me, you could see one of your parents gradually beginning to become more and more dependent on his equally aged spouse.

-Without a long-term care plan you might have to help out yourself, or even take early retirement to take care of them on a full time basis.
+Without a long-term care plan you might have to help out yourself, or even take early retirement to take care of them on a full-time basis.
 I had no such plan with my long-term “crisis” moment.
 Because of our family culture, due to we decided it was best that I quit my job and move close to my parents.
-I found myself unemployed.
+Long story short: because we had no plan, I found myself unemployed.

 Based on the demographics baby boomers represent, it won’t be Medicare, or Social Security, rather, long-term care will be our country’s critical challenge in the next decades to come.
 As it stands more than half of everyone over 85 is receiving long-term care, and as medicine and lifestyles improve, making it past 85 gets easier.